Cryrivers/magic-type/README.md

   -V, --version          output the version number
-  -i --inputFile <file>  The entrypoint of files to be compiled -o --outputDir <dir>   The output directory of compiled files -t --transpileToCjs    Transpile modules to CommonJS (Otherwise it will output ES modules) -h, --help             output usage information
+  -i --inputFile <file>  The entrypoint of files to be compiled -o --outputDir <dir>   The output directory of compiled files -c --cjs               Transpile modules to CommonJS (Otherwise it will output ES modules) -h, --help             output usage information
 ```